yy140/mastery-quiz/fixing_problems.md

 * `mastery_answer_code_quality` is a gem that is installed when you run `bundle install`.

 * Run `bundle install` to install it.

+* If you're still seeing this error after running `bundle install`, and when running the `rspec` command in the correct directory, then try running the tests using `bundle exec rspec`.

 #### The test that fails is called `has acceptable code quality` and I don't know how to fix it